sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist376.rst

 - Change video-framebuffer over-allocation from 16 to 64 bytes.
 Allocate 64 bytes more than needed for video frame buffer in order to be able to read 64 bytes safely with AVX512 without risking access violation on the last pixels of the frame.
+- Fix: The `Animate()` function now explicitly clamps interpolated values to ensure they remain strictly between the start and end range.
+Due to the high precision of 64-bit `double` introduced in v3.7.5, intermediate calculations could slightly exceed the boundary (e.g., 360.00000000000006 when interpolating from 0 to 360.0 in 564 steps), requiring this clamp to prevent out-of-range errors.

 Optimizations
 ~~~~~~~~~~~~~